LavaMoat/snow/README.md

 ## 🚨 IMPORTANT UPDATE 🚨

-Starting Version [1.6.0](https://github.com/LavaMoat/snow/pull/76) Snow officially doesn't support vulnerabilities that can be protected against by disallowing `unsafe-inline` & `unsafe-eval` and by specifying `object-src 'none'`.
+Starting Version [1.6.0](https://github.com/LavaMoat/snow/pull/76) Snow officially doesn't support vulnerabilities that can be protected against by disallowing `unsafe-inline` & `unsafe-eval` and by correctly using the `object-src` directive.

 To learn more why is that, see [section 3](#install).